 The Extended Health Plan is based on the premise that all full-time students at Acadia University require health coverage.
-The ASU believes that the health plan provides affordable health insurance designed especially for students on fixed incomes.
-The health plan fee automatically applies to all full-time tuition fees and the coverage period is September 1 to August 31.
+The ASU believes that the health plan provides an affordable health insurance option designed especially for students on fixed incomes.
+The health plan fee automatically applies to all full-time tuition fees and the eligibility period is September 1 to August 31 as determined by registration status.
 The benefits include prescription drugs, paramedical practitioners, medical equipment and supply rental, accidental dental, ambulatory coverage, vision care, and out-of-province coverage.
-Students that can show proof of coverage under comparable health plans may opt out by September 30.
+Students that can show proof of coverage under comparable health plans may opt out no later than September 30 by visiting www.studentbenefits.ca.
+The opt out portal opens July 1 for students enrolling in the Fall Semester.